gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/optional_parts/fan_washer/README.md

 #### Download

-Download all part of the BearMera mount with exception of the fan_washer.stl which needs to be taken from this page.
+Download fan_washer.stl from this page.

 #### Print settings